MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/7-exercise-route-network-traffic.md

 Allow DNS – allow traffic from your ADDS private IP address to * for TCP and UDP ports 53.
 (No DNS for exercise so this would be conceptual info.)
 Allow KMS – allow traffic from your Windows Virtual Desktop virtual machines to Windows Activation Service TCP port 1688.
 For more information about the destination IP addresses, see [Windows activation fails in forced tunneling scenario](https://docs.microsoft.com/troubleshoot/azure/virtual-machines/custom-routes-enable-kms-activation#solution)
 -->
-This is the network rule that allows outbound access to....
-If this were a production deployment of Windows Virtual Desktop, you'd add a network rule to allow DNS to allow traffic from your ADDS private IP address to * for TCP and UDP ports 53.
-We don't have a domain controller set up.
-So you'll just add one rule to allow
+Typically, in a production deployment, you'd create a network rule collection and add rules to allow both DNS and KMS.
+We don't have a domain controller for this exercise.
+So you'll just create a rule to allow traffic from your session host VM to Windows Activation Service TCP port 1688.

 1. On the learn-fw, select the **Network rule collection** tab.
 1. Select **Add network rule collection**.